 Determine the right archiving frequency.
 For the majority of companies, this would occur monthly, quarterly, or semi-annually.
 You should create and manage archiving policies that automatically archive an object.

 Implement or schedule each archiving policy.
 Once your organization has defined its data retention policy, you’ll need to implement them within your archiving tool for each applicable Salesforce record and/or object.
 Suppose you’re going to implement a manual archiving policy.
 In that case, you’ll need to send calendar invites to the right people to remind them to log in to Salesforce periodically to execute these queries and ensure that the data is either being deleted altogether or deleted from production and moved to a lower storage tier.

 Ensure individual archived records are accessible to users.
 Unlike backups, archives should be available to specific users, preferably directly within the associated Salesforce platform records.
 The data archive storage location is entirely dependent on your organization's users and use cases.
 In most cases, users should be allowed to unarchive records within the platform easily.

 Maintain parent-child relationships.
 When archiving an object, you will want to maintain parent/child record and attachment relationships if the information ever needs to return to production.
 For example, you wouldn’t want to unarchive a returning account without its related contacts.

 Monitor archiving activity.
-As a final best practice, it’s helpful to report on the progress of your archiving activities, data usage, and archiver storage.
+As a final best practice, it’s helpful to report on the progress of your archiving activities, data usage, and archived storage.
 Doing so will allow your manager to understand the return on investment of your archiving solution.

 Archiving Salesforce data manually or in-house can be highly involved.
 That’s why we recommend our automated AppExchange partner solution.
-With OwnBackup Archiver, you can preserve data in archives with customizable retention policies and simplified compliance and reporting.
+With OwnBackup Archive, you can preserve data in archives with customizable retention policies and simplified compliance and reporting.